Gabrielcb/starter-hugo-academic/content/home/patents.md

 ---
 # An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: blank
+widget: pages
+widget_id: My-Patents

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 1
+weight: 20

 # Section title
-title: Hello
+title: Patents

 # Section subtitle
 subtitle:

 # Section design
 design:
+  view: citation
   # Use a 1-column layout
-  columns: "1"
+  columns: "2"
   # Use a dark navy background with light text.
   background:
     color: 'navy'